kpgarrod/share-it-fairly/_posts/2018-01-11-the-real-value-of-bitcoin.md

 Blockchain is not the only thing about Bitcoin that matters though.
 Henry Ford is often quoted as saying: “It is well enough that people of the nation do not understand our banking and monetary system, for if they did, I believe there would be a revolution before tomorrow morning“.
 Well yes Henry, if we understood and could see a viable alternative then there certainly should be a revolution!
-While I have been aware of [the scam](https://www.youtube.com/watch?v=23DNe0cJhcU) that is being perpetrated by banks and governments for some time, I’ve only recently come to believe that there is an alternative - cryptocurrency.
+While I have been aware for some time of [the scam](https://www.youtube.com/watch?v=23DNe0cJhcU) that is being perpetrated by banks and governments, I’ve only recently come to believe that there is an alternative - cryptocurrency.
 Whether it turns out to be Bitcoin itself or some other variation, Bitcoin has certainly paved the way for a return to a form of global money that doesn’t just evaporate in front of our eyes.